expo/expo/docs/pages/modules/module-api.md

 </CodeBlocksTable>

+### 3. Ensure the module is linked

-3️⃣ On iOS you also need to run `pod install` to properly link the new class.
+On iOS you also need to run `pod install` to properly link the new class.
 On Android it will be linked automatically before building.
 Now you are ready to go and add some definition components in there!

 ## Definition Components